Accreditations & Recognitions

 Council for the Accreditation of Educator Preparation

-The Quinnipiac University School of Education is nationally accredited by the Council for the Accreditation of Education Preparation (CAEP).
+The Quinnipiac University School of Education is nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 The CAEP sets rigorous standards to ensure programs are designed to produce caring educators committed to enhancing the quality of education they provide and is recognized as a professional accrediting body by the Connecticut State Department of Education.

 Commission on Collegiate Nursing Education